Tuesday, 14 April 2026

 And yes, Tadej Pogacar crushed his four main rivals – all four of them classics winners, world and Olympics champions in their own right – to win his third Tour of Flanders on Sunday.

-It was his 11th “Monument” victory of his career, adding to his first win this year in Milan – San Remo, and before that, his fourth Strada Bianchi.
+It was his 11th “Monument” victory (correction, 12) of his career, adding to his first win this year in Milan – San Remo, and before that, his fourth Strada Bianchi.

 Never before have we seen a world road race champion demonstrate such crushing superiority week after week.
 Be it in his four Tour de France victories so far, or the classics he chooses to ride to win.
 Such unearthly power, such sudden bursts of acceleration to leave rivals, at best clinging on for a while, before being blown away.